 Does Firefox have a VPN?
 Yes, Firefox offers two different VPN products.

 This can be confusing, as one is a full, paid subscription called “Mozilla VPN”.
-The other is a newer, “free Firefox VPN” that is an upcoming feature launching on March 24.
+The other is a “free Firefox VPN” that was released on March 24, 2026, alongside Firefox 149.
 It is built directly into the browser.

 This article will clarify the two distinct VPN products Mozilla offers and their key differences.